JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-04-14-roberta_embeddings_distilroberta_base_climate_f_en_3_0.md

 ## Description

 Pretrained RoBERTa Embeddings model, uploaded to Hugging Face, adapted and imported into Spark NLP. `distilroberta-base-climate-f` is a English model orginally trained by `climatebert`.

+Sampling strategy f: As expressed in the author's paper [here](https://arxiv.org/pdf/2110.12010.pdf), f is "full select" strategy, meaning all sentences from all corpora where selected.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>